xthan/VITON/README.md

 ## VITON: An Image-based Virtual Try-on Network
-Code and dataset for paper "VITON: An Image-based Virtual Try-on Network"
+Code and dataset for the CVPR 2018 paper "VITON: An Image-based Virtual Try-on Network"

 ### Person representation extraction
 The person representation used in this paper are extracted by a 2D pose estimator and a human parser: